artillepsy/Sharp-Knives/README.md

 ### Summary

-This is a personal project which avaliable on [Play Market](https://play.google.com/store/apps/details?id=com.Artillepsy.SharpKnives).
+This is a personal project which available on [Play Market](https://play.google.com/store/apps/details?id=com.Artillepsy.SharpKnives).
 This game was made for 2 weeks.